THE-Engineering/export-from-the-ums-import-to-auth0/docs/application-set-up.md

 `CRYPTO_KEY` is a shared secret which is used to encrypt and decrypt data

-You should provide `CRYPTO_KEY` as an _environment variable_ (ensuring it is not read from or written to disk, logged, or printed in the terminal)
+You must provide `CRYPTO_KEY` as an _environment variable_ (ensuring it is not read from or written to disk, logged, or printed in the terminal)

 _All data managed by this application_ is encrypted using a shared secret and it can only be decrypted with the same shared secret